vuejs/awesome-vue/README.md

 - [Vue.js Jobs - VueJobs](https://vuejobs.com/) - A Vue.js job portal to hire or get hired for all your Vue.js jobs.
 - [Vue.js Interview Questions](https://github.com/sudheerj/vuejs-interview-questions) - A List of 300 VueJS Interview Questions and Answers
+- [Jobs in JS](https://jobsinjs.com/vue-developer-jobs/) - Vue.js developer jobs in the US, Canada and UK.
+Updated daily.

 ### Community